neil-ca-moore/neil-ca-moore.github.io/_drafts/2017-02-10-tech-summit.markdown

 Erlang popularised actors in contemporary practice.
 If Java is object-oriented, then Erlang is process-oriented.
 Processes and messages are build into the language, processes are essentially actors.
 Erlang is used widely in industry for server side code, frequently for applications such a messaging, chat, telephony.
 For example Facebook Chat and Whatsapp run at huge scale and are implementing using Erlang.

 Akka is a Java toolkit specifically providing actors.
 It is included with the Play web framework.
-In Play actors are used for server side background processes, for example in a chat system messages might be published by using a web API (not implemented using actors) and then a message would be propagated to recipients via actors using web sockets.
+In Play, actors are used for server side background processes, for example in a chat system messages might be published by using a web API (not implemented using actors) and then a message would be propagated to recipients via actors using web sockets.

-[insert diagram here]

 Our use case - Sabre
 ====================